 Informed Consent Form

+[Editor’s note: read through and see if an alternative consent form would be nice; compare with French consent form (Marcus)]

 Principal Investigator: Name, Phone Number

 Organization is conducting a subjective audiovideo quality experiment.
 The results of this experiment will assist us in evaluating the impact of several different factors on audiovisual quality.